 Company logos are more than a symbol of professionalism.
 Not only does a logo put a face to a business, but it is also a symbol meant to foster emotional connections with the company’s target audience.

-Because of these “relationships” that form between a brand and their customers, all industries (especially media) face intense public scrutiny when they try to rebrand, which is why a logo revamp can either boost the company’s popularity or send their stocks into the gutter.
+Because of these “relationships” that form between a brand and their customers, all industries (especially media) face intense public scrutiny when they try to rebrand, which is why revamping your company logo design can either boost the company’s popularity or send their stocks into the gutter.

 And, this year has witnessed a record-breaking number of rebrands – some of them successful, other ones less so.
 Since 2019 is coming to a close, we’ve decided to take a look at this year’s biggest logo changes and see what the major takeaways are.